RobertBorbey/BDD_project_Dataspot/README.md

 - Search box
 - Sort By

 # How to use and clone the project?
-How to run the tests and how to access the reports?
+How to run the tests and access the reports?

 1. _To utilize the project_, open it in PyCharm and ensure all dependencies are installed.
 This can be done by running the following command in the terminal: _pip install -r requirements.txt_ .
 It is recommended to create a virtual environment (venv)